 A little more work, maybe, than roasting your festive-season turkey in the oven, but the extra rewards make this a great reason to go the extra mile and use a smoker to cook your turkey.
 And here is how to smoke your turkey so it turns out perfectly!

 If you are looking to cook turkey so that people will still be talking about it this time next year, read on.
-We will take you through the whole process:
+We will take you through the whole process of how to smoke your turkey:

 - Buy a fresh turkey from your local butcher/provider;